flnx/flnx/README.md

  ---
 #### I do stuff with JavaScript :)

-- ℹ️ Currently focused on learning JavaScript.
+- ℹ️ Currently focused on learning React.
-- 💻 I've also been learning HTML/CSS and have done some cool projects, which I will upload at some point.
-- 🎯 Looking forward to learning React!